MRI assist in Fibromyalgia diagnosis

 Because of the inadequate understanding of causes, fibromyalgia may be difficult to diagnose.
 In addition, fibromyalgia-related symptoms are common to widespread body pain and tenderness and are associated with other diseases.

 Doctors often have to work hard to resolve other problems before fibromyalgia is found to be the cause.
 Fibromyalgia is a group of symptoms known as a syndrome when they occur together.
-People who are suffering from fibromyalgia report chronic body pain, weakening fatigue, joint pain, angst and depression.
+People who are suffering from fibromyalgia report chronic body pain, weakening fatigue, joint pain, angst, and depression.
 Sleep and workout, which affect the overall quality of life of the individual, can be made difficult by symptoms.

-University of Colorado researchers conducted a study which identified something unique in people’s brains with fibromyalgia.
+University of Colorado researchers conducted a study that identified something unique in people’s brains with fibromyalgia.
 They did a functional MRI, a type of scan to measure and map their brain work while placing painful pressure on these patients.
 During the test, they found a number of patterns during brain activity linked to the hypersensitivity of the patient to pain.

 An IRM uses magnetism and radio waves to send structure images to a computer inside the body.
-In most machines you are lying on a bed that slides in and out of a pipe with a large tubular structure that holds the magnets.
+In most machines, you are lying on a bed that slides in and out of a pipe with a large tubular structure that holds the magnets.

 During the test, the magnets rotate around you and loud sounds transmit radio waves through the scanned body part.
 This is no quick test, depending on the scans you are looking for and the quantity of your body, it can take from 10 to more than two hours.

-In an MRI, the head in a cage-like contraction with an opening over your face will be immobilized so you see and respire.
+In an MRI, the head in a cage-like contraption with an opening over your face will be immobilized so you see and respire.
 The opening sides are padded and designed to keep you in place.

-This find are exciting news for fibromyalgia patients while more research is still needed.
+This find is exciting news for fibromyalgia patients while more research is still needed.
 The MRI may both help diagnose fibromyalgia and identify the unique subtype of the syndrome for the individual patient.
 This level of detail could help doctors to develop more tailored treatment plans for their patients with fibromyalgia.

 First of all, let your doctor know that your test can be a serious problem.
 Some facilities have MRI machines that are quieter and less confined in various designs.
 Your doctor may know one or you may find out if there is one in your area by making a few telephone calls.
 (See if your insurance is going to cover it.)

-F you have problems with anxiety or claustrophobia, discuss the medication options with your doctor when he / she orders MRIs.
+F you have problems with anxiety or claustrophobia, discuss the medication options with your doctor when he/she orders MRIs.
 Some health care providers may give you an anti-anxiety medication such as Xanax (alprazolam) or Valium (diazepam).
 Your anxiety should also help to minimize noise sensitivity problems.
 (They’re going to give you earplugs, but the noise can be even worse.)

-Several research teams are developing new tests, including genetic testing, ophthalmic testing and medical imaging, to diagnose this condition.
+Several research teams are developing new tests, including genetic testing, ophthalmic testing, and medical imaging, to diagnose this condition.
 Its aim is to improve the treatment of fibromyalgia by developing a more personalized therapy approach to the most diverse manifestations of the disease.

 Previous studies have found that people suffering from Fibromyalgia are over-sensitive and have an altered brain response.
 The potential analysis of these brain responses as a means of diagnosis was explored by researchers at the University Colorado Boulder, USA.